maksimKorzh/go/README.md

 A Go/Weiqi/Baduk Progressive Web Application

 # What is this?
-This is a Go AI sparring partner for single digit kyu and low dan players.
+This is a Go AI sparring partner for single digit kyu and low dan players

 # What is the AI behind it?
 KYU level (6 block net, ~4MB): kata1-b6c96-s175395328-d26788732<br>
 DAN level:(10 block net ~11MB): kata1-b10c128-s1141046784-d204142634<br><br>
-There is no MCTS or any other search algorithm involved, so you play against the bare net.
+There is no MCTS or any other search algorithm involved, so you play against the bare net

 # How strong is it?
 Dan level is around OGS 1 dan<br>